lllama/sanickit/docs/source/index.md

 <hr>

-Sanic-Kit adds file-path routing to [Sanic](https://sanic.dev/), inspired by [Svelte Kit](http://kit.svelte.dev).
+SanicKit adds file-path routing to [Sanic](https://sanic.dev/), inspired by [Svelte Kit](http://kit.svelte.dev).
 The handler and template code are both included in the same `.sanic` file, to help promote [Locality of
 Behvaiour](https://htmx.org/essays/locality-of-behaviour/).

 Support for [HTMX](http://htmx.org) is built in.
 In particular, middleware is